afirl/almedia-coding-challenge/README.md

 Run the development server:

 ```
-$ yarn dev
+$ yarn start:dev
 ```

-Access `http:\\localhost:3000` to view the transform payload from offer1 and offer2 provider to `offer entity`
+Access `http://localhost:3000` to view the transform payload from offer1 and offer2 provider to `offer entity`